RTorres1980/Crypto_Intelligence_Analysis/README.md

 ## Project Overview

-This project provides an **advanced data-driven analysis of cryptocurrencies** to help identify the most promising digital assets for investment or research purposes.
+This project will provides an **advanced data-driven analysis of cryptocurrencies** to help identify the most promising digital assets for investment or research purposes.
 It combines market metrics, historical performance, and technical indicators to rank and visualize the top 50 cryptocurrencies.

 The analysis focuses on:
 - Price trends and volatility